 Cryptocarya microneura

 Cryptocarya microneura is found near the edges of rainforest in Royal National Park.
 It is often seen as small individual trees, but can become quite common and even be a main canopy tree in the right habitat.
-It is found mainly in the areas around the Hacking River, Bola Creek and nearby gullies.
+It is found mainly in the areas around the Hacking River and Bola Creek, and nearby gullies.

-Can be distinguished from Endiandra sieberi by the clearly alternate leaves, reddy bark and fewer, more distinct lateral veins.
+Cryptocarya microneura can be distinguished from Endiandra sieberi by the reddy bark, fewer more distinct lateral veins and lack of translucent leaf margins.

 Photos of Cryptocarya microneura